ivirabyan/jquery-mentions/README.md

 ### suffix
   String to add to selected mention when it is inserted in text.
 Can be usefull if you wish to automatically insert a space after mention.
 For that case: `$textarea.mentionsInput({suffix: ' '})`
+  Note: only supported for textarea and input.
+Contenteditable does not support this option yet.

 #### trigger
   Char which trigger autocomplete, default value is '@'